ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 ) <img_ska_frontend_operations>
 #h(0pt)

-The `PostgreSQL` database is used in order to persist users' data.
-Specifically we use the table `users` to store each user who logs in to our application.
-We update their details in each login.
-Each user can have multiple chats which we store to table `user_chat`.
-Each chat can have multiple messages some of them are "ANSWER" type and some of them are "QUESTION" type.
-We store the messages to table `chat_message`.
-Here is the Entity Relationship Diagram (ERD) of our
-database:

-#figure(
-  image("images/ska_schema.png", height: 260pt),
-  caption: [ SKA Database ERD ],
-  supplement: [IMAGE],
-) <img_ska_schema>
-#h(0pt)

 The keycloak component is used as a user pool and as a user authentication and authorization utility.
 For this we have created a specific SKA Realm which contains the available users together with their assigned roles.
 The supported